-Filed under: Action, Featured, Housing, Police, Repression, Southwest
+Filed under: Action, Housing, Police, Repression, Southwest

 On January 14th, a massive, militarized eviction by the Alameda County Sheriff’s Department ended a nearly two month long takeover of a formerly vacant property by the collective, Moms 4 Housing, in West Oakland.
 Despite the raid, the movement surrounding it shows no signs of letting up, as grassroots anger grows at law enforcement and the deepening housing crisis.

 — imperfect produce 🍃 (@LeeHepner) January 14, 2020

 On Monday, January 13th at around 6:30 PM, word went out that a locksmith had been seen outside the occupied West Oakland home which had been re-appropriated by a collective of formally houseless African-American mothers and their children.
 The lock smith explained that they were waiting for the police and that an eviction was going to be carried out that night.
 Within minutes, through text and social media, people mobilized and surround the house in solidarity.

 Protected by dozens of cops in armor and riot gear, flunkies are packing in plywood to seal off every window from the inside.